 I continue to find the programs even more effective for teaching children letter formation and handwriting mechanics.
 Younger kiddos are thoroughly enticed and eager to engage in the use of the hands-on materials.
 Older kiddos find the simplicity of the program keeps formation and mechanics easier to learn and fun to demonstrate.
 My experiences include kiddos looking forward to handwriting time, easier recall of letter start points, strokes and placement, proficiency with letter forms and mechanics, improved overall legibility, easier transfer from hands-on learning to paper and pencil, and quicker confidence is achieved with less frustration demonstrated while learning.

 The teachers and parents like the simplicity and easy implementation, which makes supporting children with handwriting challenges easier during writing times and classroom writing centers.
 The programs are user- and instructor-friendly with handson materials further developing necessary hand skills.
 The programs are simple to implement, simple to use, and simple to share which facilitates more positive outcomes.

 Although my love for the programs has long endured, I find there are some particular materials I seem to use more during therapy as they promote engagement and generate enthusiasm while also facilitating the learning experience in what could be a rather frustrating task.
 Some of my favorites include:

 - Wood Pieces Set for Capital Letters and Capital Letter Cards for Wood Pieces – Laminated

-- Gray Block Paper and student workbooks
+- Gray Block Paper and student editions

 - A-B-C Touch & Flip® Cards